AlibabaCloudDocs/ga/intl.en-US/Best practices/Accelerate domain names hosted outside mainland China..md

         -   Custom domain name
 |By default, network connections are accelerated on a global scale.
 Network traffic transmitted from mainland China to areas outside China is accelerated in the China \(Hong Kong\) region.If you also purchase a cross-border bandwidth plan, the acceleration of network connections between mainland China and areas outside China are reinforced.|

+        **Note:**

-        **Note:** You can specify an ECS or SLB instance as an endpoint only if your Alibaba Cloud account is included in the whitelist.
+        -   You can specify an ECS or SLB instance as an endpoint only if your Alibaba Cloud account is included in the whitelist.
 To use this feature,[submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.11182188.console-base-top.dworkorder.18ae4882n3v6ZW#/ticket/createIndex).
+        -   GA Instance Endpoint Group IP is for end users only and is not shared with other users.
     2.  **Peak Bandwidth**: Specify the maximum bandwidth value of the basic bandwidth plan. **10Mb** is selected in this example.

     3.  **Duration**: Select the duration of the basic bandwidth plan.

-3. Return to the **Instances** page, and click Instance ID.
+3. Return to the **Instances** page, and click the ID of the GA instance that you created in Step 1.

 4. On the page that appears, click the **Bandwidth Manage** tab.